 Positron Emission Tomography (PET)

-She established the Academic Department of Radiation Oncology at the Christie Hospital, University of Manchester.
-In 2005 she established the UK Academic Clinical Oncology and Radiobiology Research Network (ACORRN).
-This was re-launched in 2010 as the charity Action Radiotherapy www.actionradiotherapy.org.
+She established the first Academic Department of Radiation Oncology at the Christie Hospital, University of Manchester in 2000, and in 2005 she founded the UK Academic Clinical Oncology and Radiobiology Research Network (ACORRN).
+This was re-launched in 2010 as the charity Action Radiotherapy, rebranding as Radiotherapy UK in 2021.
 It is the UK's only charity dedicated to improving radiotherapy treatment.
-She is Chair of the Trustees and the charity provides the secretariat for the UK government APPG for radiotherapy APPG | All Party Parliamentary Group for Radiotherapy (appgrt.co.uk).
+She is Chair of the Trustees and the charity provides the secretariat for the UK government APPG for radiotherapy APPG | All Party Parliamentary Group for Radiotherapy.
 She also founded the Radiotherapy4Life campaign which was launched at a parliamentary event in February 2019 to fight for a world-class radiotherapy service in the UK, this campaign is supported by a coalition of UK stakeholders.

 In July 2020, Professor Price co-founded the #CatchupWithCancer Campaign to urge the Government to catch up with the cancer backlog caused by the Covid-19 pandemic.
-A petition with over 377,000 signatories was delivered to 10 Downing Street and the campaign has received almost weekly press coverage as well as being featured on Panorama.
+A petition with over 377,000 signatories was delivered to 10 Downing Street and the campaign has received almost weekly press coverage as well as being featured on BBC Panorama and Newsnight.

-In 2020 Professor Price was invited to join the Imperial College High Energy Physics department research programme LhARA (Laser-hybrid Accelerator for Radiobiological Applications) to support the radiation biology and clinical direction.
+In 2021 Professor Price was invited to join the Imperial College High Energy Physics department research programme LhARA (Laser-hybrid Accelerator for Radiobiological Applications) to support the radiation biology and clinical direction.
+She has been appointed Programme manager for clinical and industry impact.
 LhARA | Research groups | Imperial College London is a revolutionary, internationally leading system that uses a laser to produce high energy protons and ions.
-If successful this new technique will stimulate new research directions in fundamental physics, material science and radiotherapy enhanced immune therapy
+If successful this new technique will stimulate new research directions in fundamental physics, material science and radiotherapy enhanced immune therapy.

 Teaching and research activities

-Price P, Barney SE, 2020, Initiation of the global coalition for radiotherapy during the COVID-19 pandemic, Lancet Oncology, Vol:21, ISSN:1470-2045, Pages:752-753
+Price P, Barney SE, 2020, Initiation of the Global Coalition for Radiotherapy during the COVID-19 pandemic, Lancet Oncol, Vol:21, ISSN:1474-5488, Pages:752-753

-et al., 2019, First Human Imaging Studies with the EXPLORER Total-Body PET Scanner, Journal of Nuclear Medicine, Vol:60, ISSN:0161-5505, Pages:299-303
+et al., 2019, First Human Imaging Studies with the EXPLORER Total-Body PET Scanner, J Nucl Med, Vol:60, ISSN:1535-5667, Pages:299-303

-et al., 2017, Total-body imaging: Transforming the role of positron emission tomography, Science Translational Medicine, Vol:9, ISSN:1946-6234, Pages:eaaf6169-eaaf6169
+et al., 2017, Total-body imaging: Transforming the role of positron emission tomography, Sci Transl Med, Vol:9, ISSN:1946-6242

-Price P BRD, 2014, Ultra Staging to Unmask the Prescribing of Adjuvant Therapy in Cancer Patients: The Future Opportunity to Image Micrometastases Using Total-Body F-18-FDG PET Scanning, Journal of Nuclear Medicine
+Price P BRD, 2014, Ultra Staging to Unmask the Prescribing of Adjuvant Therapy in Cancer Patients: The Future Opportunity to Image Micrometastases Using Total-Body 18F-FDG PET Scanning, Journal of Nuclear Medicine